TrueWill/tzientist/README.md

 ### Technology stack

-- TypeScript v4.6
+- TypeScript v5.2
-- Node v16 (should work on v14 or higher, but tests require v16+)
+- Node v18 (_may_ work on older versions)
-- npm v8 (I like yarn, but not everyone does)
+- npm v10 (I like yarn, but not everyone does)
 - [Prettier](https://prettier.io/)
 - ESLint
 - Jest